Rapptz/discord.py/docs/api.rst

     .. attribute:: hypesquad_houses

         A list of :class:`HypeSquadHouse` that the user is in.
+    .. attribute:: team_user

+        A boolean indicating if the user is in part of a team.
+    .. attribute:: system

+        A boolean indicating if the user is officially part of the Discord urgent message system.
     .. attribute:: mutual_guilds

         A list of :class:`Guild` that the :class:`ClientUser` shares with this